Pyrolf/SimpleBlog/README.md

 # SimpleBlog
-A simple blog application created using Spring Boot and Angular 13 that allows user to create and read blog posts.
+A simple blog application, created using Spring Boot, Spring Security, and Spring Data JPA, on the backend, as well as Angular 13, Boostrap, and Toastr, on the frontend, that allows user to register, login and logout using JWT, with authentication and access tokens, as well as to create and read blog posts.

 ## Installation
 ### Backend - Spring Boot